TBD54566975/did-dht/spec.md

         "jwk": {...}
       }
       ```
-    - `services`: an array of DID Document-compliant endpoint objects
+    - **services**: an array of DID Document-compliant endpoint objects
+    - **retention**: optional Retention Proof string, which is a comma separated list of values composed as follows:

+      - 32 byte SHA-256 Bitcoin block hash
+      - <= 32 byte nonce

+      Computing the retention hash: perform Proof of Work over the DID’s identifier + the selected bitcoin block hash + a nonce to compute a value that secures greater retention time in the Retained DID Set maintained by the Bitcoin-anchored gateways.

+      See the section Retained DID Set for more information.

 > NOTE: The document **MUST** include a `signing` key used for [verification method](https://www.w3.org/TR/did-core/#verification-methods) with the _identifier key_ encoded as a `publicKeyJwk` with an `id` of `0`.
 All keys will be assumed to be the type [`JsonWebKey2020`](https://www.w3.org/community/reports/credentials/CG-FINAL-lds-jws2020-20220721/#json-web-key-2020).

 3. Construct a [BEP44 PUT message](https://www.bittorrent.org/beps/bep_0044.html) with the `v` value set to a [bencoded](https://en.wikipedia.org/wiki/Bencode) dict representation of the JSON object from Step 1.

-(TODO) **brotli encode before bencode**
+(TODO) **brotli encode before bencode** - to get max compression
 (TODO) Seq number as a timestamp

-4. Optionally add a Retention Proof as the `salt` value, which is a comma separated list of values composed as follows:
-    1. 32 byte SHA-256 Bitcoin block hash
-    2. <= 32 byte nonce

-    **Computing the retention hash:** perform Proof of Work over the DID's identifier + the selected bitcoin block hash + a nonce to compute a value that secures greater retention time in the _Retained DID Set_ maintained by the Bitcoin-anchored gateways.

-    See the section _Retained DID Set_ for more information.

-5. Submit the result to one of the Bitcoin-anchored gateways or another Mainline gateway.
+4. Submit the result to one of the Bitcoin-anchored gateways or another Mainline gateway.

 ## Read